 As noted earlier, net position may serve, over time, as a useful indicator of a government's long term financial position.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$14,215,319 as of June 30, 2021.
-As a result, the District's Total Net Position improved by \$909,849 in FY 20-21.
+In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$15,531,912 as of June 30, 2022.
+As a result, the District's Total Net Position improved by \$503,105 in FY 21-22.

-At the end of fiscal year 2021, the District showed a positive balance in its unrestricted net position of \$11,123,237.
-This represents economic resources that may be utilized in future years.
+At the end of fiscal year 2022, the District showed a positive balance in its unrestricted net position of \$8,786,771, a decrease of \$2,336,466 from the prior year.
+This was due principally from the use of the Real Property Reserve for the acquisition of District real property.
+Unrestricted net position represents economic resources that may be utilized in future years.